• Home

 • Don't overcook.
 About 2-½ hours on low is plenty.
 Longer can make the beans too mushy.

 • Want extra crispy onions?
-You can toast them under your oven's broiler or pan fry them for a minute or two; then add them at the end of the cook time.
-But honestly, they'll be warm and crispy simply by leaving the slow cooker's lid cracked just a little during the last 30 minutes of cooking.
+You can briefly toast them under your oven's broiler.
+But honestly, they'll be warm and crispy simply by leaving the slow cooker's lid askew just a little during the last 30 minutes of cooking.

-So, now that you have this easy crock pot green bean casserole, here's how you can make it a full meal by adding a main dish, another side dish, and a dessert:
+So, now that you have this easy crockpot green bean casserole, here's how you can make it a full holiday meal by adding a main dish, another side dish, and a dessert:

-• Main Dish - Buttermilk Brined Pork Chops
+• Main Dish - Orange Marmalade Glazed Ham

-• Extra Side Dish - Pimento Macaroni and Cheese
+• Extra Side Dish - Thanksgiving Fruit Salad

 These are my suggestions based on my family's likes.
 Want something different?
 Please review all my main course meals, side dishes, and desserts for more inspiration!